 How Are The 3M Ear Plugs Defective?

-The ear plugs were marketed to the U.S Government as having excellent Noise Reduction Ratings (NRR) which is a measure of the ear plug’s effectiveness to reduce noise.
+3M marketed the earplugs to the U.S Government as having excellent Noise Reduction Ratings (NRR) which is a measure of the ear plug’s effectiveness to reduce noise.
 However, an alleged design defect allows the earplugs to loosen while implanted, which causes the user to lose sound protection.

 In 2016, the U.S. Government filed a Qui Tam suit against 3M alleging it sold the CAEV2 earplugs to the Government without disclosing this defect.
 Later that year, 3M settled these allegations agreeing to pay a total of $9.1 million.

 In 2003, almost 30% of veterans had tinnitus at discharge, with 15% of veterans suffering moderate to severe hearing loss.

 The current numbers are even worse, with over half of all combat soldiers suffering from significant hearing loss.

 Sound is measured in decibels (dB) with a person with normal hearing able to hear sounds from 0 to 140 dB.
 Any sounds greater than 90 dB can cause discomfort with sounds greater than 120 dB resulting in potential temporary or permanent hearing loss.

-Almost all military firearms, grenades and missiles measure far in excess of 120 decibels.
+Almost all military firearms, grenades, and missiles measure far over 120 decibels.
 A 9mm pistol registers sound at 157 dB, as does the M-16 rifle carried by most military members.

-Military individuals who carry larger weapons like the MAAWS recoilless rifle and the light antitank weapon are exposed to sounds in excess of 182 db.
-To put these numbers into perspective, a rock concert typically measures 110 decibels, a jet engine at takeoff measures 140 decibels and a rocket at launch measures 180 decibels.
+Military individuals who carry more massive weapons like the MAAWS recoilless rifle and the light antitank weapon are exposed to sounds over 182 dB.
+Putting these numbers into perspective, a rock concert typically measures 110 decibels, a jet engine at takeoff measures 140 decibels, and a rocket at launch measures 180 decibels.